Proposal for Training to Conduct a Clinical Study

 Faculty, Cariology Department, NYU College of Dentistry

 The general objective of this training plan is to study methods of collecting, analyzing and presenting data in a form suitable for peer review publication.
-The trials relevant to inculcate the necessary methods and principles for valid clinical research relate to the application of low-level-laser therapy (LLLT) among diverse populations in the treatment of periodontal disease.
+The trials relevant to inculcate the necessary methods and principles for valid clinical research relate to the topical application of propolis bee tincture among diverse populations in the treatment of gingivitis.

-The proposed training will first lay the intellectual groundwork to conceive and design valid studies that would demonstrate whether subjects receiving LLLT in addition to traditional treatment exhibit better recovery and healing than subjects treated without LLLT – e.g. shorter bleeding and pain recovery time, reduced post surgery complications (edema, inflammation, infection,), faster forming and maintaining of the clot, and better maintenance of the masticator functions -- whether the effectiveness of LLLT is a function of the age, and general health and further, whether metabolic a compromise of the patient affecting wound healing, such as diabetes, would be a contra-indication.
+The proposed training will first lay the intellectual groundwork to conceive and design valid studies that would demonstrate whether subjects receiving topical propolis bee tinctures in addition to traditional treatment exhibit better recovery and healing than subjects treated without – e.g. cessation of bleeding and shortened pain recovery time and reduction of inflammation.

-We would study the principles and consequences of grouping, such as (1) diabetic with LLLT, (2) diabetic without LLLT, (3) osteoporosis with LLLT, and (4) osteoporosis without LLLT).
+We would study the principles and consequences of grouping patients such as (1) diabetic with propolis and (2) diabetic without propolis and 3) healthy individuals with gingivitis.

 We will train to determine the mean and standard deviations of such factors as: